mitchuman/danshari/README.md

 | `width`? | Max width of the image to display. |

 ### `quantity-selector`
-Use the following snippet to render a product quantity selector.
+Renders a product quantity selector.

 | Props | Description |
 | - | - |